ankaAR/bestiario5e/_creatures/mind-flayer-arcanist.md

 1/day each: dominate monster, plane shift (self only)

-***Spellcasting.*** The mind flayer is a 10th-level spellcaster.
+***Lanzamiento de conjuros.*** The mind flayer is a 10th-level spellcaster.
 Its spellcasting ability is Intelligence (save DC 15, +7 to hit with spell attacks).
 The mind flayer has the following wizard spells prepared:

-* Cantrips (at will): blade ward, dancing lights, mage hand, shocking grasp
+* Trucos (a voluntad): blade ward, dancing lights, mage hand, shocking grasp

 * 1st level (4 slots): detect magic, disguise self, shield, sleep